Dr Marie Stephenson

 Senior Lecturer - Department for Education and Inclusion

 Marie joined the Centre for Education & Inclusion in 2014 and brings extensive teaching experience from the post-compulsory (FE) sector.
 Marie has a number of specialisms, which include teaching the visually impaired, having spent a number of years designing and delivering courses at the Royal National College for the Blind.
 In addition to teaching here at the University of Worcester, Marie also spent time in the USA, delivering on the Executive Leadership Doctoral Program at the George Washington University, Graduate School of Education & Human Development.

 Marie holds a Masters degree in Educational Leadership & Management and a doctorate in Education.
 Her doctoral thesis concerned Ethical decision-making: Learning from Prominent Leaders in Not-for-Profit Organisations.
-The research has provided many insights into the ethical leader mindset, particularly how elite or specialized individuals maintain their moral compass in morally intense situations in value expressive organisations (contexts).
-The contribution adds to the field by linking individual ethical awareness, with that of the organization and as corollary, society.
+The research has provided many insights into the ethical leader mindset, particularly how elite or specialised individuals maintain their moral compass in morally intense situations in value expressive organisations (contexts).
+The contribution adds to the field by linking individual ethical awareness, with that of the organisation and as corollary, society.
 The concepts of responsibility, trust and ethics are shown to be perpetually interwoven.
-Marie hopes to add to this work by completing a Post-Doc which explores how gender plays a part in ethical decision-making building on Carol Gilligans (1982) seminal work In a Different Voice.
+Marie hopes to add to this work by completing a Post-Doc which explores how gender plays a part in ethical decision-making building on Carol Gilligan's (1982) seminal work In a Different Voice.

 - PhD in Education Feb 2018